Mahanamana/Churn-prediction/README.md

 # Churn Prediction
-Anticipating in advance the customers who are likely to unsubscribe has become essential for the smooth running of the Companies today.
-This project tries to meet this expectation in the field of telecommunication.
+Being able to predict a potential loss of customers has become paramount for today's digital businesses.
+This project provides an answer on the problem of classification of subscribers in the field of telecommunications.
+Our contribution is on the exploratory analysis to get an idea about the behavior of the customers, pretreatment data set and the implementation and optimization of the classifier.

 ### Prerequis
 This project has been running with the configuration below: